LAST UPDATED 15 July 2020 09:00

 Builders cannot work from home, and for many FMB members, especially those working in domestic repair and maintenance, continuing to work on site is proving incompatible with public health guidance on social distancing.
 SME builders need immediate cashflow relief, including delaying taxation payments, support with wages, and grants.

 To date, the Government has announced the following support, and have created a business support finder to see what support is available for you and your business.

-The Scottish Government has produced specific Construction Sector Guidance coming into effect on 6 April 2020 until further notice.
+The Scottish Government produced specific Construction Sector Guidance which came into effect on 6 April 2020 and was updated on 15 July allowing construction to move to Phase 4 of its restart plan.
 Measures to support Scottish business have been announced, and further information can be found on the FindBusinessSupport website.
-A dedicated coronavirus helpline for business via Scottish Enterprise available on 0300 303 0660, between 08:30 and 17:30, Monday to Friday.
+A dedicated coronavirus helpline for business via Scottish Enterprise is available on 0300 303 0660, between 08:30 and 17:30, Monday to Friday.

 New regulations have been introduced by Welsh Government on 7 April 2020 that places a legal obligation on employers to take all “reasonable measures” to maintain the two metre physical distancing in the workplace.
 Supplementary guidance has also been produced that focusses on the legal test applied by the regulations to maintain physical distancing in a work setting.

 General Support for Welsh businesses has been published.
 The Business Wales Helpline is 0300 060 3000, available between 08:30 and 17:30.